Pieter Scheemaeckers

 Pieter Scheemaeckers, Pieter Scheemackers, Pieter Scheemaeckers I or Pieter Scheemaeckers the Elder (alternative spellings and form of first name: Peter, Peeter and Petrus) (1640, Antwerp – 1714, Antwerp) was a Flemish sculptor who played an important role in the development of Baroque church sculpture in the late 17th-century Habsburg Netherlands.
-He was also known for his marble funerary monuments an small scale ivory works.
+He was also known for his marble funerary monuments and small scale ivory works.
 He was the father of Peter Scheemakers who became a leading sculptor of portraits and church monuments in 18th century London.

 Life

 He was born in Antwerp where he was baptised on 10 August 1652.
 His mother was the sister of the prominent Antwerp Baroque sculptor Pieter Verbrugghen the Elder.
 Scheemaeckers trained with his uncle Pieter Verbrugghen the Elder.
-He was registered as a pupil in the local Guild of Saint Luke in the guild year 1660-61.
-He seems to have remained in the workshop of his uncle for quite some time as he was only registered as a master at the local Guild of Saint Luke in the guild year 1674-75.
+He was registered as a pupil in the local Guild of Saint Luke in the guild year 1660–61.
+He seems to have remained in the workshop of his uncle for quite some time as he was only registered as a master at the local Guild of Saint Luke in the guild year 1674–75.
 In 1699 he became dean of the Guild.
 He received many commissions from churches in his native Antwerp, as well as from churches and abbeys in the Duchy of Brabant.

 He married Catharina Verhulst.
 Of his many children, two sons - Pieter and Hendrik - became sculptors who made a career in England.
 His marriage ended in an acrimonious divorce in 1707, that dragged on in the courts for several years.
 The testimony of various persons made on 2 July 1708 attests to the awful behaviour of Peeter I: he was said to mistreat his children, whom he called 'pigs' and to have beaten one of his daughters until she was unconscious.
 He was further accused of having threatened to destroy their house with a hammer and chisel.

-In addition to his sons, he trained Jacob Rottiers, Joannes van de Wael (1677), Inghenasius Leysens (1680–81), Joseph Verhulst, Jan van Hoeck, Abraham Hynderickx (Hendericx) (1682–83), Jacobus Rottiers (1685-86), Peter van Tienen, Pauels de Decker (1687–88), Franciscus Sions (1688-89), Franciscus Geeregroot (1692–93), Philippus Terroude (1695–96), Judocus van Schoor, Theodor Geiregroot, Hendrick van Wetteren, Jacobus Vinckenboom (1697–98), Egidius Schoenmaeckers (1699-1700); Lenaert Batalie (1700-1701) and Jan van Rehabel (1701-1702).
+In addition to his sons, he trained Jacob Rottiers, Joannes van de Wael (1677), Inghenasius Leysens (1680–81), Joseph Verhulst, Jan van Hoeck, Abraham Hynderickx (Hendericx) (1682–83), Jacobus Rottiers (1685–86), Peter van Tienen, Pauels de Decker (1687–88), Franciscus Sions (1688–89), Franciscus Geeregroot (1692–93), Philippus Terroude (1695–96), Judocus van Schoor, Theodor Geiregroot, Hendrick van Wetteren, Jacobus Vinckenboom (1697–98), Egidius Schoenmaeckers (1699–1700); Lenaert Batalie (1700–1701) and Jan van Rehabel (1701–1702).
 This great number of pupils shows the respect in which he was held.
 One of his most successful pupils was German-born Jan Pieter van Baurscheit who made a name in Antwerp as a sculptor and architect.